blender/blender/doc/python_api/rst/bge.types.rst

       :arg wheelIndex: the wheel index
       :type wheelIndex: integer

+.. class:: KX_CharacterWrapper(PyObjectPlus)

+   A wrapper to expose character physics options.

+   .. attribute:: onGround

+      Whether or not the character is on the ground. (read-only)

+	  :type: boolean

+   .. attribute:: gravity

+      The gravity value used for the character.

+      :type: float

+   .. method:: jump()

+      The character jumps based on it's jump speed.

 .. class:: KX_VertexProxy(SCA_IObject)

    A vertex holds position, UV, color and normal information.